Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

-A few days ago I unearthed evidence of Google's Public DNS (8.8.8.8) probing authoritative nameservers over DoT (port 853) by looking at traffic to my servers.
-I host my own nameservers using PowerDNS.
+A few days ago I unearthed evidence of Google's Public DNS (8.8.8.8) probing authoritative nameservers over DoT (port 853) by looking at traffic to my authoritative servers.

 ![Image showing output of dig tool](/image_2025-05-11T09-39-18Z.png)

-I found that they list the IP ranges used for authoritative DNS queries and sure enough the traffic I saw on my end matched with their Mumbai IP range used for Google DNS.
+I found that Google lists the IP ranges used for authoritative DNS queries and sure enough, the IPs I saw on my end matched with their Mumbai range used for Google DNS.

-After a bit more digging I came across this [blogpost](https://security.googleblog.com/2024/03/) which mentions Google DNS adding support for ADoT (Authoritative DNS over TLS)
+After a bit more digging, I came across this [blogpost](https://security.googleblog.com/2024/03/) which mentions Google DNS adding support for ADoT (Authoritative DNS over TLS)

 >  We’ve deployed DNS-over-TLS to authoritative nameservers (ADoT), following procedures described in RFC 9539 (Unilateral Opportunistic Deployment of Encrypted Recursive-to-Authoritative DNS).
  Real world measurements show that ADoT has a higher success rate and comparable latency to UDP.
 And ADoT is in use for around 6% of egress traffic.
 At the cost of some CPU and memory, we get both security and privacy for nameserver queries without DNS compliance issues.